Skip to main content

 The biggest surprise in our housing market forecast for 2026 is the dominance of Northeast metros.
 These are not trendy tech hubs.
 They are established metros with stable employment, affordable housing stock, and constrained supply, a combination that produces exceptional scores.

-Rochester, NY leads the entire country with a HomeReady score of 98.9 and Market Health of 97.1.
+Rochester, NY leads the entire country with a PropertyIQ Score of 99.
 The median home price remains accessible relative to local incomes, inventory is tight, and price appreciation has been steady without speculative excess.
-For first-time buyers, it is one of the most favorable markets in America.
+It is one of the best-positioned markets in America for the years ahead.

-Hartford, CT is close behind at 95.2 HomeReady and 95.0 Market Health.
+Hartford, CT is close behind with a PropertyIQ Score of 98.
 Long overlooked, Hartford benefits from low price-to-income ratios, minimal new construction competition, and proximity to the Boston-New York corridor without the price tags.

-Buffalo, NY rounds out the Northeast leaders with a 93.4 HomeReady and 96.6 Market Health score.
+Buffalo, NY rounds out the Northeast leaders with a PropertyIQ Score of 98.
 Buffalo has experienced a genuine revitalization: job growth in healthcare and higher education, waterfront development, and a cost of living that allows median-income households to actually buy homes.

 The pattern is consistent: markets that never experienced a pandemic boom did not need a correction.
 They entered 2026 with balanced fundamentals, and our models reward that stability.